Updated on: Feb 24, 2024

 Aspirin is another home remedy for keeping your flowers looking fresh.
 All you need to do is add crushed aspirin to the water before placing your flowers in the vase.

 If you put 1/4 teaspoon bleach per one liter of water in the vase, your flowers should stay bright and fresh.
-Other recipes say that three drops of bleach and one teaspoon sugar in the vase will do the trick.
+Other recipes say that three drops of bleach and one teaspoon of sugar in the vase will do the trick.
 The bleach keeps the vase water from getting cloudy and also prevents the growth of bacteria.

 7. Copper Penny